 The Company may seek to fund its operations through additional public equity, private equity, or debt financings, as well as other sources.
 However, the Company may be unable to raise additional working capital, or if it is able to raise additional capital, it may be unable to do so on commercially favorable terms.
 The Company's failure to raise capital or enter into such other arrangements if and when needed would have a negative impact on the Company's business, results of operations and financial condition and the Company's ability to continue to develop its product candidates.

-The Company estimates that its working capital at December 31, 2022 and funds raised from the January 2023 Offering is sufficient to fund its normal operations into the fourth quarter of 2024.
+The Company estimates that its working capital at December 31, 2023 and funds raised from the February 2024 At the Market Offering is sufficient to fund its normal operations into the first quarter of 2025.